connorferster/handcalcs/README.md

 ##  Expected Behaviours

-`handcalcs` is intended to render arithmetical calculations written in python code.
-It is not intended to render arbitrary python into Latex.
-Given that, handcalcs only renders a small subset of python and there is a lot that will not work, especially anything that happens over multiple lines (e.g. function definitions, `for` loops, `with` statements, etc.).
+`handcalcs` is intended to render arithmetical calculations written in Python code.
+It is not intended to render arbitrary Python into Latex.

+Given that, handcalcs only renders a small subset of Python and there is a lot that will not work, especially anything that happens over multiple lines (e.g. function definitions, `for` loops, `with` statements, etc.).

-`handcalcs` works by parsing individual _lines_ of python within a cell.
+`handcalcs` works by parsing individual _lines_ of Python within a cell.
 It does not parse the cell as a whole.
 Therefore all statements to be rendered must be contained on a single line.

 ### Accepted datatypes

+`handcalcs` will make an attempt to render all datatypes.
+However it is not intended for "collections"-based types (e.g. `list`, `tuple`, `dict`, etc.)

 Objects are rendered into Latex by two main approaches:

-1. If the object has a `_repr_latex_()` method, then that method is used.
+1. If the object has a `_repr_latex_()` method defined, then that method is used.

     a) If the object has some alternate method for rendering itself into Latex code, an attempt is made to find that (e.g. `.latex()` or `.to_latex()` will be attempted), also.

-In order for the representation to be rendered properly, the object has to use Latex commands that are implemented with MathJax and/or Katex.
+    In order for the representation to be rendered properly, the object's Latex represention must use commands that are implemented with MathJax and/or Katex.
 2. If the object does not have a Latex method, then `str()` is used.

-If you are using object types that have str methods that render as `<MyObject: value=34>`, then that's what the Latex interpreter will see.
+If you are using object types that have str methods that render as `<MyObject: value=34>`, then that's what the Latex interpreter will see and attempt to render.

 ### Arithmetic operators